baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part2dbt.md

 Great!
 On the previous part, we setup a Python environment and a datawarehouse via PostgreSQL.
-It's now time to install the first data software, DBT!
+It's now time to install the first data software, dbt!

-## :octopus: What the hell is DBT?
+## :octopus: What the hell is dbt?

 Good question!
-I still don't know *exactly* after few hours.
-DBT is the acronym of Data Build Tool and was created in 2016 by some folks of RJMetrics.
+I still don't know *exactly* after few hours. dbt is the acronym of Data Build Tool and was created in 2016 by some folks of RJMetrics.

 Here is quote from their official website: *dbt is a transformation workflow that helps you get more work done while producing higher quality results.
 You can use dbt to modularize and centralize your analytics code, while also providing your data team with guardrails typically found in software engineering workflows.
 Collaborate on data models, version them, and test and document your queries before safely deploying them to production, with monitoring and visibility*.

-DBT is an answer to all team facing analytics issues. *Who made a change on this query?.
+dbt is an answer to all team facing analytics issues. *Who made a change on this query?.
 Where can I find explanation about this data?
 How can i rollback to the queries made 1 week ago?
 How can I test safely before running is in production?*.
 You see what I mean.
 Artisanal mode.

 If I try to sum-up, with data analytics your start with multiple data sources and end up with results, like reports or dashboards.
 Between sources and results, the workflows you put has to be structured, tested, documented, collaborative, and shared safely.